 Mass Planting, Hedges/Screening, General Garden Use

 Congo Lilac features showy panicles of fragrant red flowers rising above the foliage from late spring to early summer that fade to purple over time, which emerge from distinctive dark red flower buds.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.